yeezon/AntiDDoS/README.md

 You could set `EMAIL_TO` with your email address.
 And when there is ip banned, you would recieve an email.
-To enable email sending, you should config smtp in your server:
+To enable email sending, you should config smtp in your server.

 Open config file:

 `vi /etc/mail.rc`

 Add the following content: